ChristophWenk/PDFSorter/Readme.md

 - pypdf2 2.4.2
 - dateparser 1.1.1

 Other Python or package versions might work but have not been tested.

+A conda environment configuration is provided in the `environment.yml` file.
+You can set it up with `conda env create -f environment.yml`.
+Activate it with `conda activate PDFSorter`.

 ## Document Type Configuration
 New document types can be added by creating new configuration files.
 The process is described below.